LibreCAD/docs/guides/blocks.rst

 .. admonition:: Recommendation

     When saving blocks to be added to the library it is recommended that the block's entities be placed on **layer "0"** and layer "0" is the *only layer* in the drawing.
-Additional layers in the block's drawing will be added to a drawing when the block is inserted with unintended consequences.
+Any additional layers in the block's drawing will be added to the new drawing when the block is inserted.
+The additional layers may have unintended consequences.

 .. _ugLibBrowser: